 It is also stated that interpretability is not a term that can be used in the same manner for different types of target audiences with various levels of expertise.
-In order to make a leap towards fair and ethical decision making, there is a need for discussing the transparency notion of interpretability as shown in [1].
+In order to make a leap towards fair and ethical decision making, there is a need for discussing the transparency notion of interpretability as shown in [3].

-As a way of confering interpretability, Lipton proposes that there are two categories in which techniques and model properties fall, first being transparency and the second post hoc explanations.
+Regarding interpretability Lipton proposes that there are two categories in which techniques and model properties fall, first being transparency and the second post hoc explanations.
 The two terms are defined as “how does the model work” and “what else can a model tell me”, respectively.
 It is also stated that transparency is on the opposite side of the spectrum from the black-box approach mentioned earlier.

 Knowing all of that, there was a need to develop solutions that would solve this particular problem and provide some additional explanations for the inner logic behind machine learning models and predictions.
-A number of solutions were proposed, giving a variety of options to choose from.
+A number of soutions were proposed, giving a variety of options to choose from.
 Linardatos et al give a comprehensive review of interpretability methods to explain any black-box models [4].

-The main focus of this paper is not to show all of the available solutions, rather to give an understanding how two different models, LIME (Local Interpretable Model-Agnostic Explanations) [3] and SHAP (Shapley Additive explanations) [5] work in order to explain the reasoning behind a machine learning model on a given dataset.
+The main focus of this paper is not to show all of the available solutions, rather to give an understanding how two different models, LIME (Local Interpretable Model-Agnostic Explanations) [2] and SHAP (Shapley Additive xplanations) [5] work in order to explain the reasoning behind a machine learning model on a given dataset.
 Secondly, we propose an example of an alternative way of using LIME through Orange Data Mining as a custom Add-on widget.

-We believe that this way of using LIME could make the library more accessible to a greater amount of people that don’t have the necessary technical skills, as Orange Data Mining provides an visual programming experience.
+We believe that this way of using LIME could make the library more accessible to a greater amount of people that don’t have the necessary technical skills, as Orange Data Mining provides a visual programming experience.

 2. Research questions